cwcyau/hdruk-leadership-prog/medical-devices.md

 ### Clinical evidence for software devices

 What type of evidence would be required to support medical devices that might arise from your research?
 Who might need to be involved in providing that evidence?
 What would you measure to demonstrate effectiveness?

+## Report

+You will produce a short-written report (no more than 4 pages) which describes your discussions.

+Reports should contain:

+1. A description of the research you are undertaking,
+2. The possible translational applications and the types of medical devices that might arise from your research,
+3. The intellectual property considerations,
+4. The end-user groups and the economic considerations for possible solutions,
+5. The evidence that maybe required to push forward these technologies.

+We will organise an in-person event during the summer (dates: tbc) for all groups to present their findings.
+This will be embedded within a wider PhD programme event.

+Reports are due **31 May 2023** and should be submitted to [phd@hdruk.ac.uk].

 ## Things to consider